Fourier-Mukai and autoduality for compactified Jacobians. I: The Picard scheme of the universal fine compactified Jacobians

-Let us now prove part \eqref{T:Pic-univ3}.
-Since $f$ is locally of finite type by part \eqref{T:Pic-univ1}, equidimensional and the codomain $\Spec R_X$ of $f$ is geometrically unibranch (being regular), then $f$ is universally open by Chevalley's criterion (\cite[(14.4.3)]{EGAIV3}).
-Moreover, since $f$ is universally open and locally of finite type, the fibers of $f$ are geometrically reduced (being smooth) and the codomain $\Spec R_X$ of $f$ is locally Noetherian and reduced (being Noetherian and regular), then we conclude that $f$ is flat by \cite[(15.2.3)]{EGAIV3}.
-Finally, since $f$ is flat and locally of finite presentation (being locally of finite type over a Noetherian codomain) and the fibers of $f$ are smooth, we conclude that $f$ is smooth by \cite[Sec.
+Now, since $f^{\tau}$ is universally open and of finite type, the fibers of $f^{\tau}$ are geometrically reduced (being smooth) and the codomain $\Spec R_X$ of $f^{\tau}$ is locally Noetherian and reduced (being Noetherian and regular), then we conclude that $f^{\tau}$ is flat by \cite[(15.2.3)]{EGAIV3}.
+Finally, since $f^{\tau}$ is flat and of finite presentation (being of finite type over a Noetherian codomain) and the geometric fibers of $f^{\tau}$ are smooth, we conclude that $f^{\tau}$ is smooth by \cite[Sec.
 2.4, Prop.
 8]{BLR}, q.e.d.